logo

 What is hydraulic oil contamination?

-For instance, a single particle larger than the system's filter rating can cause damage to sensitive components like valves and pistons, leading to equipment failure.
-Contaminated oil also reduces the lubrication properties of the fluid, causing heat buildup and accelerated wear.
+Since hydraulic systems operate under high pressure and precision, even the smallest impurity can disrupt system efficiency.
+A single particle larger than the system's filter rating can damage sensitive components like valves and pistons, leading to equipment failure.
+Contaminated oil also reduces the lubrication properties of the fluid, causing heat buildup and accelerated wear, this is what makes hydraulic system contamination so costly if it goes unnoticed.

 Understanding the causes of contamination can help prevent it.
 Here are the primary reasons: